Vaccinated, Unvaccinated, or Not Currently Vaccinated?

 Our veterinarians at Concord Animal Hospital strongly recommend using tick preventatives such as Bravecto or Simparica/Simparica Trio.
 While these chewable tablets are very effective at preventing tick-borne illnesses, they do not repel ticks.
 Instead they kill ticks several hours AFTER the tick bites your pet.
 For this reason, some clients double-up with a repellent collar in addition to a chewable tick preventative.

 Talk to one of our veterinarians to determine the best product for your pet given their health history, potential exposure to ticks and lifestyle.

 Yes, yes, and double yes!
 Frost and freezing temps DO NOT kill ticks.
 Ticks are dormant but come back to life in only 40 degrees - a high often achieved even in the coldest months.
 Our veterinarians see plenty of dogs with tick-borne illnesses throughout the winter.

 Our vets also suggest taking added precautions such keeping your dogs out of long grass or and away from undergrowth.
 These areas are where dogs like to sniff and explore, but they are also prime hangouts for ticks.

-After a walk, the American Kennel Association recommends checking some spot you might forget to look, such as inside ears and between toes, just to make sure your pet didn’t bring any ticks home with them.
+After a walk, the American Kennel Association recommends checking some spots you might forget to look, such as inside ears and between toes, to make sure your pet didn’t bring any ticks home with them.